Marshawn Lynch contract talks with Raiders hitting another lull as reports surface Oakland wants deal done by NFL Draft

 To review the situation, Lynch’s current contract would call for him to make $9 million in 2017.

 The Raiders are working with Lynch on a renegotiated deal so that he can then be traded from Seattle to Oakland.
-If Lynch is released by the Seahawks then he would owe the Seahawks $2.5 million in bonus money.
+If Lynch were to instead be released by Seattle and become a free agent, he would owe the Seahawks $2.5 million in bonus money.
 Lynch wants to be traded so that he doesn’t have to pay that back, while Seattle would also prefer a trade so it can at least get some compensation for him — likely a seventh-round pick at the most.

 But while Lynch is working on a new contract with Oakland, it’s thought he may still want a salary close to the $9 million he was going to get with the Seahawks.